cluswata/MODULE_19_Recommendation_Systems/README.md

 ![Results](Graphs/Results.png)

-**Interpretation:** The **SVD** (Singular Value Decomposition) achieved the lowest mean RMSE, indicating it performs the best among the evaluated algorithms for predicting movie ratings in this dataset.
+**Interpretation:** The **Funk SVD** achieved the lowest mean RMSE, indicating it performs the best among the evaluated algorithms for predicting movie ratings in this dataset.
 This suggests SVD provides the most accurate predictions for this recommendation task.

 **Hyperparameter tuning for SVD**